-1) Salaries, Wages & Personnel Costs are for the principal executive officers as noted above.
+2) Salaries, Wages & Personnel Costs are for the principal executive officers as noted above.

-Professional Fees include bookkeeping, accounting, auditing and legal fees incurred in conjunction withthe Company's public filings processes as well for occasional 2) external help with day-to-day operations, as the Company has not hired its permanent accounting or legal staff.
+3) Professional Fees include bookkeeping, accounting, auditing and legal fees incurred in conjunction with the Company's public filings processes as well for occasional external help with day-to-day operations, as the Company has not hired its permanent accounting or legal staff.
+Additional Consulting fees on reviewing potential merger candidates.

-3) All Other expenses include travel, entertainment, supplies, postage and other General & Administrative expenses incurred in the day to day operations of the Company.
-4) Reversal of accounts and notes payable recorded as income by Company
+4) All Other expenses include travel, entertainment, supplies, postage and other General & Administrative expenses incurred in the day to day operations of the Company.